Jamplay Review and Overview for 2019

 And whether it was finger movements, fret movements, or my overall playing ability, Im able to pick up concepts and get better quickly (so long as I actually practice!).

-With some consistent practice and Jamplay’s materials, I’m sure I will be able to master this beast of an instrument.
+With some consistent practice and Jamplay’s materials, I’m sure I will be able to master this beast of an instrument in no time at all.

 There are a couple of online courses that I have also tried, and JamPlay is one of the best (if not the best) guitar tutorial online.